Dr. Nalini Mohabir

 Dr. Will Poppe

 Will has a PhD in Geography from the University at Buffalo (SUNY).
 His areas of interest encompass urban, social and cultural geography.
 His research at the CITY Institute focuses on governance in the context of the Tower Renewal project in Toronto.
 Will is interested in resident needs assessment, resident participation in the planning process and outcome measurements.
 Another area of interest for Will is the settlement process of refugees in North America, in particular access to affordable housing and home-ownership.
 Will is also a Visiting Scholar at the Centre for Refugee Studies at York University.

 SSHRC Postdoctoral Fellow

 Roza’s postdoctoral research considers the function and socio-cultural meaning of public spaces in suburban high-rise developments in France and Canada, with a particular interest in the impact of high-rise refurbishment programs on community spaces and community cohesion.
-I have completed a PhD in Geography at the University of Sheffield, and through doctoral researched examined the impact of municipally-led gentrification on multicultural neighbourhoods in southern France.
+For her PhD in Geography (University of Sheffield) examined the impact of municipally-led gentrification on multicultural neighbourhoods in southern France.